batopa/test-rdt/docs/endpoints/index.rst

 API reference
 =============

-**WARNING: This is a draft document, endpoints and data structure could likely change.
-We are still designing some parts of the response.**

-A frontend app enabled to consume REST API exposes a set of default
+A :doc:`frontend app enabled to consume REST API </setup>` exposes a set of default
 endpoints:

 .. toctree::